 The FICO® Score was introduced to lenders over 30 years ago and has since become the best-known and most widely used credit score.
 But lender credit-granting requirements, data reporting practices, consumer demand for credit and consumer use of credit have all evolved since lenders first started using FICO Score in 1989.
 To help lenders make more informed credit-granting decisions, and to help ensure consumers get access to the credit they are qualified for, our analysts continually assess whether we should develop a new version of the FICO Score.

-The FICO® Score 10 Suite captures the subtle shifts in consumer credit data that have occurred over the 5+ years since FICO Score 9 was developed and launched.
+The FICO® Score 10 Suite captures the shifts in consumer credit data that have occurred over the 5+ years since FICO Score 9 was developed and launched.
 Some of these shifts have been driven by updated data reporting practices (such as NCAP), and some have been driven by gradual changes in consumer credit behaviors, such as the increasing use of personal loans, especially for purposes of debt consolidation.

 The end result of the updates incorporated in the FICO® Score 10 suite is more predictive FICO Scores that help lenders make better lending decisions and more confidently extend credit.
 Which in turn can lead to more borrowers qualifying for credit, at more competitive terms.
 This is a win-win-win: for consumers, for lenders, and for the economy.

 Beyond our regular releases of new flagship FICO Score models, we continue to develop new, innovative models using alternative data to help consumers who fall outside the traditional credit reporting process and have difficulty getting access to credit.
-Innovations such as incorporating consumers’ teleco and utility payments in their FICO® Scores, allowing consumers to permission access to their checking, savings or money market accounts to demonstrate sound financial behavior (keeping positive balances, etc.), and incorporating new, FCRA-compliant data into FICO® Scores, help to responsibly expand access to credit for more Americans.
+Innovations such as incorporating consumers’ utility payments in their FICO® Scores, allowing consumers to permission access to their checking, savings or money market accounts to demonstrate sound financial behavior (keeping positive balances, etc.), and incorporating new, FCRA-compliant data into FICO® Scores, help to responsibly expand access to credit for more Americans.